-To order copies of these or other University of Idaho publications, contact the UI Cooperative Extension System office in your county or write to Agricultural Publications, Idaho Street, University of Idaho, Moscow, Idaho 83843-4196 or call (208) 885-7982.
-The authors - Robert L. Mahler, professor of soil fertility, and Stephen O. Guy, Extension crop management specialist, Department of Plant, Soil, and Entomological Sciences, University of Idaho, Moscow.
+To order copies of these or other University of Idaho Extension publications, contact the University of Idaho Cooperative Extension System office in your county or write to Agricultural Publications, Idaho Street, University of Idaho, Moscow, Idaho 83843-4196 or call (208) 885-7982.
+Idaho residents add 5 percent sales tax.

+The authors - Robert L. Mahler, soil scientist, and Stephen O. Guy, Extension crop management specialist, Department of Plant, Soil, and Entomological Sciences, University of Idaho, Moscow.

 Issued in furtherance of cooperative extension work in agriculture and home economics, Acts of May 8 and June 30, 1914, in cooperation with the U.S. Department of Agriculture, LeRoy D. Luft, Director of Cooperative Extension System, University of Idaho, Moscow, Idaho 83843.
-We offer educational programs, activities and materials without regard to race, color, religion, national origin, sex, age or disability, in accordance with state and federal laws.
+We offer educational programs, activities, and materials without regard to race, color, religion, national origin, sex, age, or disability, in accordance with state and federal laws.